Stock84-dev/Cryptowatch-API/README.md

 - For the versions available, see the [tags on this repository](https://github.com/yourusername/your-project-name/tags).

 ## Notes
+- Ensure you have the necessary API credentials if your usage exceeds the public limits.
 - The library is designed to be used with a properly configured HTTP client.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.